-When the $44 billion deal was sealed on Thursday 27 October, the heralded entrepreneur wasted no time remodelling the company.
-Musk promptly fired several of Twitter’s longtime top executives: CEO Parag Agrawal, CFO Ned Segal, legal affairs and policy chief Vijaya Gadde and general counsel Sean Edgett.
-He accused them of misleading him and investors over the number of fake accounts on the platform.
+When the $44 billion deal was sealed on Thursday 27 October, the heralded entrepreneur wasted no time remodeling the company.
+Musk promptly fired several of Twitter’s longtime top executives, CEO Parag Agrawal, CFO Ned Segal, legal affairs and policy chief Vijaya Gadde, and the firm’s general counsel Sean Edgett, accusing them of misleading him and investors over the number of fake accounts on the platform.

 Despite having no prior experience leading a social media service, Musk has not held back with his criticism of the network’s previous management over product decisions and content moderation.

-To impose his unrealistic but admirable vision to make online speech freer, the billionaire has now made Twitter a private company.
-This means Twitter will be delisted from the New York Stock Exchange.
-Its shares will no longer trade on public markets from 8 November.
+In order to impose his unrealistic, but admirable vision to make online speech freer, the billionaire has now made Twitter a private company.
+This means that Twitter will be delisted from the New York Stock Exchange and its shares will no longer trade on public markets as of November 8.

-Back in May, Musk declared he would restore former president Donald Trump’s Twitter account, which was permanently suspended following the January 2021 Capitol Hill incident.
+Back in May, Musk also declared that he would restore former president Donald Trump’s Twitter account — which was permanently suspended following the January 2021 Capitol Hill incident.

-Check out our reviews on a range of leading cryptocurrency exchanges in Singapore and around the world.
+Check out our reviews on a range of leading cryptocurrency exchanges in Hong Kong and around the world.
 Compare the features, fees and pros and cons of each crypto exchange and consider how they align with your investment goals and budget.

 Stay in the know with our bite-sized crypto news